 - Fire up the Weber with very hot coals placed in the middle of the grill.

-- Place the wood chips directly on the hot coals.
+- Place the wood chips directly in the middle of the hot coals.
 Replace the grill rack and on top place the improvised aluminum foil in the shape of an edged pan.
 Add the salmon skin down and pour half of the marinade sauce over the top.

 - Very Important: Close the air vents on the top of the grill (leave the bottom open) and cook for 20 to 25 minutes (Editor’s note: We prefer 20 minutes to have a little pink inside).
 The internal temperature should settle around 300° F. (Note: Do not open the grill to peek because you will lose the smoke).